Ahh, cheese: basically one of our favorite food groups here at DFB.

 Corn Dog Nuggets Meal with Cheese Sauce

 Two words: PLASTIC.
 CHEESE.
 We LOVEEE our plastic cheese* here at DFB, so we can’t make an entire post about cheese without including it obviously!!
-Oh, and for $9.99 at Casey’s Corner in Magic Kingdom, the corn dog nuggets are pretty good, too. (;
+Oh, and for $9.99 at Casey’s Corner in Magic Kingdom (or $6.99 at Westward Ho while Casey’s remains closed), the corn dog nuggets are pretty good, too. (;

 *Plastic Cheese isn’t really plastic.
 It’s a term coined by AJ Wolfe of Disney Food Blog to describe that fabulous liquid-y cheese you get at ball parks and bowling alleys.
 We’re not sure there’s any real food in there, but #stillworthit.